Palak-Chaudhry/Denovo_Assembly/README.md

 ### Get data

-Since the fastq files are generally huge (over 25MB even after compressing, I've added the code to extract the files from SRA for a sample)
+Since the fastq files are generally huge (over 25MB even after compressing, I am not uploading these in the repo.)
+I've added the code to extract the files from SRA for a sample.

    ```bash
    mkdir raw_data